Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 ### Setup debugging instance using Visual Studio
-- If you are making any changes to apiview core web app or any of the langauges that are integrated within core web app (C, C++, C#) or to test APIVIew locally then open `Visual Studio` and load (APIView solution)[https://github.com/Azure/azure-sdk-tools/blob/main/src/dotnet/APIView/APIView.sln]
+- If you are making any changes to apiview core web app or any of the languages that are integrated within core web app (C, C++, C#) or to test APIVIew locally then open `Visual Studio` and load (APIView solution)[https://github.com/Azure/azure-sdk-tools/blob/main/src/dotnet/APIView/APIView.sln]

 ### Connect local debugging instance to Azure resource